rapyuta-robotics/alica/alica-essentials/udp_proxy_generator/readme.md

 ## Usage ##

-* Ensure you have set the 'DOMAIN_CONFIG_FOLDER' to the folder to the location of your 'UdpProxy.conf'.
+* Ensure you have set the 'DOMAIN_CONFIG_FOLDER' to the folder with your 'UdpProxy.conf'.
 We recommend to add the following line to your '~/.bashrc'

-> export DOMAIN_CONFIG_FOLDER="${DOMAIN_FOLDER}/etc"
+    export DOMAIN_CONFIG_FOLDER="insert_path_to_UdpProxy.conf"

 and copy the UdpProxy.conf to the according folder

 * Set a proper MulticastAddress and Port in your 'UdpProxy.conf' to the section '[UdpProxy]'.
-(You can also stick you the example file provided in this package!)
+(You can also stick to the example file provided in this package!)

 * Create a new ros package within your catkin workspace:
+*
-> catkin_create_pkg PROXYNAME
+    catkin_create_pkg PROXYNAME

 * Copy the following lines and the end of your 'CMakelists.txt':
 ```